10-Q 1 ltcn-20221231.htm 10-Q 10-Q

 The Trust is subject to various risks including market risk, liquidity risk, and other risks related to its concentration in a single asset, LTC.
 Investing in LTC is currently highly speculative and volatile.

-The net asset value of the Trust relates primarily to the value of LTC held by the Trust, and fluctuations in the price of LTC could materially and adversely affect an investment in the Shares of the Trust.
+The net asset value of the Trust, calculated by reference to the principal market price, relates primarily to the value of LTC held by the Trust, and fluctuations in the price of LTC could materially and adversely affect an investment in the Shares of the Trust.
 The price of LTC has a limited history.
 During such history, LTC prices have been volatile and subject to influence by many factors, including the levels of liquidity.
-If Digital Asset Markets continue to experience significant price fluctuations, the Trust may experience losses.
-Several factors may affect the price of LTC, including, but not limited to, global LTC supply and demand, theft of LTC from global exchanges or vaults, competition from other forms of digital currency or payment services, global or regional political, economic or financial conditions, and other unforeseen events and situations.
+If the Digital Asset Markets continue to experience significant price fluctuations, the Trust may experience losses.
+Several factors may affect the price of LTC, including, but not limited to, global LTC supply and demand, theft of LTC from global trading platforms or vaults, competition from other forms of digital currency or payment services, global or regional political, economic or financial conditions, and other unforeseen events and situations.

 The LTC held by the Trust are commingled and the Trust’s shareholders have no specific rights to any specific LTC.
 In the event of the insolvency of the Trust, its assets may be inadequate to satisfy a claim by its shareholders.